-You’ll cover 40 to 60 miles per day, about 2/3 on asphalt or compact stone dust on completed portions of the Canalway Trail, the rest along public roadways with good shoulders.
+You’ll cover 40 to 60 miles per day, about three-quarters on completed portions of the Canalway Trail, the rest along public roadways with good shoulders.
 This is a great tour for riders of all abilities.
 Most days, the route follows the canal along level ground.
-There are a few rolling hills and two long, gradual climbs in the Mohawk Valley.
-Overnights will be at Buffalo, Medina, Pittsford, Waterloo/Seneca Falls, Syracuse, Rome, Canajoharie, and Schenectady.
+There are some rolling hills and two long, gradual climbs in the Mohawk Valley.
+Overnights will be at Buffalo, Medina, Pittsford, Seneca Falls, Syracuse, Rome, Canajoharie, and Schenectady.

 The Rider Handbook

-Check out our Cycling the Erie Canal Rider Handbook - your compehensive guide to preparing and participating in this year’s tour.
+Check out our Cycling the Erie Canal Rider Handbook - your comprehensive guide to preparing and participating in this year’s tour.

 The Erie Canal